openmrs/openmrs-contrib-android-client/README.md

 ### Version 2.6
 ### Summary:
 1. Add patient picture
-2. More user friendly register form
+2. More user-friendly register form
-3. Filter patients by given/middle/family names at same time
+3. Filter patients by given/middle/family names at the same time
 4. Get data from DB in background task
 5. Lint check to GitHub Pull Requests
 6. Fixed bugs